Frequently Asked Questions

 What is the best resource for information on how funds can be used?

-Treasury’s Interim Final Rule provides guidelines and principles for determining the types of programs and services that funding can support.
-The guidance provides examples of allowable uses that recipients may consider.
+Treasury’s Final Rule provides guidelines and principles for determining the types of programs and services that funding can support.
+The guidance creates the "standard allowance" for revenue replacement, and provides examples of allowable uses that recipients may consider.
 Within the categories of eligible uses, recipients have broad flexibility to decide how best to use this funding to meet the needs of their communities.

 Do Coronavirus Local Fiscal Recovery Funds need to be set up in a new or unique bank account?